-3.2.2 We will also collect certain information about how you use our website and the device(s) that you use to access our website.
+3.2.2.
+We will also collect certain information about how you use our website and the device(s) that you use to access our website.
 This might include your IP address, geographical location, device information (such as your hardware model, mobile network information, unique device identifiers), browser type and version, referral source, length of visit to the website, number of page views, website navigation paths, the search queries you make on the website and similar information.
 This information may be collected by a third-party website analytics service provider on our behalf and/or may be collected using cookies.
 For further information about the cookies we use, please see paragraph 6 below.

 (a) we may use third-party providers to verify information provided by you in connection with your application to one of our programmes.
 For example, we may use third-party databases or websites to confirm your employment history and company details;

 (b) we may receive information about you from third parties that are referring you to us to consider for participation in our programmes; and